atcollab/at/docs/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-# layout: home
-layout: default
-# title: Home
+title: Welcome to AT
 ---
 ## Introduction

 Accelerator Toolbox (AT) is a collection of tools to model storage rings and beam transport lines.

-With AT it is possible to:
+With AT, it is possible to:

 - **create and manipulate accelerator lattice elements**,
 - **track particles through the lattice**, selecting the appropriate integrator to represent the physics